 Some time ago I wrote about modern man-made art in the landscape and indicated that one day I would take a look at other forms of art in the landscape.
 Well, today is the day but this time we going to take look at some of our British landscape art which have been captured in paintings.

-What reminded me of the need for this follow up was an exhibition some time ago at London’s Tate Britain Gallery which displayed many previously unseen works by the landscape artist JMW Turner including one of Bamburgh Castle in Northumberland.
+What reminded me of the need for this follow up was an exhibition some time ago at London’s Tate Modern Gallery which displayed many British landscape artworks previously unseen by the landscape artist JMW Turner including one of Bamburgh Castle in Northumberland.
 What I am not going to do is show you the paintings but images of those painted landscapes as seen today.

 When he was even younger Turner sketched West Burton Falls in the Yorkshire Dales during one July day in 1816 on his extensive tour of Yorkshire to sketch views for Whitaker’s “A General History of the County of York” series.
 West Burton is on Walden Beck, a tributary of the River Ure.
 A particular characteristic of the fall is the way in which in normal conditions the stream of water fans out into a transparent veil, through which can be seen the rocks behind, exactly as recorded by Turner.

 Llyn Tryweryn – Augustus John & James D Innes